kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-20-extract-a-set-of-straightforward-do-s-and-don-ts.md

    ## Introduction

-   OOP is much less prescriptive in design than many people believe.
+   Object-oriented programming (OOP) is much less prescriptive in design than many people believe.
    Object-oriented languages give you a set of tools for using objects ...
    But they don's say much about how you should apply these objects to a problem.
    This is a ... deliberate ambiguity.

-   An experienced programmer knows that, when choosing between a solution that's less object-oriented or one that's more object-oriented, you should pick the simplest approach that meets the needs of your project.
+   The practice of OOP is not an exact science.
+   Instead, it is more akin to an art form.

+   Consequently, the practice of OOP is subjective.

    > Deciding how to break down a programming problem into objects
    > is part of